PiyushYadv/PiyushYadv/README.md

 # 💫 About Me:
-🔭 I’m currently working on building engaging web applications with modern UI/UX design principles.<br>👯 I’m looking to collaborate on creative design-driven projects, open-source tools, or apps that focus on user-friendly interfaces and seamless experiences.<br>🤝 I’m looking for help with improving SEO strategies, mastering advanced C++/DSA patterns, and refining scalable database designs.<br>🌱 I’m currently learning NextJS, ML, and advanced problem-solving techniques for competitive programming.<br>💬 Ask me about UI/UX design, front-end development, SQL/DBMS, and practical approaches to coding problems in C++.<br>⚡ Fun fact I started my journey as an engineer but fell in love with design and coding—now I blend both to create user-friendly digital experiences.
+🔭 I’m currently working on building engaging web applications with modern UI/UX design principles.<br>👯 I’m looking to collaborate on creative design-driven projects, open-source tools, or apps that focus on user-friendly interfaces and seamless experiences.<br>🌱 I’m currently learning NextJS, ML, and advanced problem-solving techniques for competitive programming.<br>💬 Ask me about UI/UX design, full-stack development, SQL/DBMS, and practical approaches to coding problems in C++.

 ## 🌐 Socials: